Ireland is at the heart of Game of Thrones

 Ireland is renowned for the spectacular landscapes.
 And you will agree that the show has made optimum use of the natural wonders that the country had to offer!

-Ballintoy Harbour – just 10 minutes away from Giant’s Causeway – is the location for Iron Islands.
+Just 10 minutes away from Giant’s Causeway – is the location for Iron Islands.
 This was the setting used when Theon Greyjoy returns to the Iron Islands to stake what he believes to be his rightful claim!
 Visit this spectacular Harbour to see why the makers of the series chose it as the filming location.
 You can do an overnight stop at Giant’s Causeway to visit the multiple attractions and filming locations around.
-While this magnificent location has not been used for filming in the series, this is a must visit for anyone who goes to this side of Ireland.
+While this magnificent location is not in the series, this is a must visit for anyone who goes to this side of Ireland.

 Castles & More